FidelisAnalog/data-analysis/SWS3/AI_ONBOARDING.md

 - How much of the measurement variance is stylus vs test record condition vs setup repeatability
 - What the "acceptable" distortion threshold is for audibility
 - Whether the SRA error is a significant confound
-- Identify spurious inputs or other confounds such as temperature, humidity, seismic, setup.
+- Identify spurious inputs or other confounds such as temperature, humidity, seismic, setup

 ---